policy Discriminatory Harassment modified Mon Oct 02 2023 13:59:07 GMT-0400 (Eastern Daylight Time)

 - Comparing the treatment of complainant to that of others similarly situated in the department or unit; and

-- Reviewing applicable policies and practices as outlined in the Staff Handbook, Redbook, or Student Handbook
+- Reviewing applicable policies and practices as outlined in the Staff Handbook, Redbook, or Student Handbook.

-The investigation shall normally be concluded within sixty (60) working days of its inception, and the Employee Relations and Compliance Office shall issue a written report.
+The investigation shall normally be concluded within sixty (60) working days of its inception, and the Employee Relations Office shall issue a written report.
 The report will document the scope of the investigation and result in a factual determination as to whether the evidence supports the allegation(s) of the complaint.
 These confidential findings will be submitted to the appropriate administrator(s) to render any disciplinary action (as appropriate) that is deemed necessary.
 In cases that involve faculty members a copy of these findings will be submitted to the university Provost.
 The complainant as well as the respondent will receive a copy of the findings.

-If the Employee Relations and Compliance Office concludes that the complainant's allegations are substantiated, the report will recommend that a directive be issued to stop the discriminatory practice.
+If the Employee Relations Office concludes that the complainant's allegations are substantiated, the report will recommend that a directive be issued to stop the discriminatory practice.
 If it is ongoing, recommend disciplinary or other corrective action against the respondent and others; and, if appropriate, recommend provisions for the complainant, such as reinstatement, hiring, reassignment, promotion, training, back pay, or other compensation or benefits.

-If the Employee Relations and Compliance Office concludes that the complainant's allegations are not substantiated, the report may suggest other avenues, both internal and external, for the complainant should he or she wish to pursue the matter and, if appropriate, recommend reasonable steps to restore the reputation of the respondent.
+If the Employee Relations Office concludes that the complainant's allegations are not substantiated, the report may suggest other avenues, both internal and external, for the complainant should he or she wish to pursue the matter and, if appropriate, recommend reasonable steps to restore the reputation of the respondent.

 The Vice President/Dean to whom the report is sent may take appropriate action, as deemed necessary.
-The Vice President's/Dean's decision on the action, and the reasons therefore will be communicated in writing to the complainant, respondent, and the Employee Relations and Compliance Office within ten (10) working days after the Vice President/Dean receives the report from the Employee Relations and Compliance Office, unless the Vice President/Dean requires additional time for further investigation or other good cause.
+The Vice President's/Dean's decision on the action, and the reasons therefore will be communicated in writing to the complainant, respondent, and the Employee Relations Office within ten (10) working days after the Vice President/Dean receives the report from the Employee Relations Office, unless the Vice President/Dean requires additional time for further investigation or other good cause.
 The Vice President/Dean may provide the report to other university officials, as he or she deems appropriate.
 The Vice President's/Dean's decision is final under these procedures unless another appeal is provided by university policy.

-The Employee Relations and Compliance Office will:
+The Employee Relations Office will:

-- Respond to every complaint of discriminatory harassment;
+- Respond to every complaint of Discriminatory Harassment;

 - Act impartially whether an investigation is conducted or not, act impartially considering the interests of all parties;